BUENOS AIRES: ASA – Universidad Belgrano

 Includes: Northeastern University (NU) tuition for 16 NU credits ($20,390), and 24/7 worldwide emergency assistance ($100).
 Students are responsible for all other expenses, including housing and other non-academic costs for which they will be billed directly by the program provider or host institution.
 Students are also responsible for arranging and purchasing their own flights.

-Students can either choose to live with an Argentine host family, who will provide daily breakfast and dinner, or in a shared student apartment where no meals are provided.
+Students can choose to live with an Argentine host family (includes daily breakfast & dinner) or in a shared student apartment (no meals included).
+Rooms are double or single occupancy.

-Located on the Southern tip of the Rio de la Plata, Buenos Aires is the cultural and economic center of Argentina.
-In many ways Buenos Aires feels equal parts New York City, Madrid and Paris.
+Located on the southern tip of the Rio de la Plata, Buenos Aires is the cultural and economic center of Argentina.
 With around 3 million people living in the city and over 12 million in the greater metropolitan area, its influence over the country cannot be underestimated.
-For any student looking to learn Spanish, experience life in a different culture, and live in a cosmopolitan city, Buenos Aires is a fantastic choice.